Learning to play guitar is more popular now than ever.

 Imagine is also a song that has an interesting verse, bridge, and chorus structure.
 It’s great to learn about song structure at the same time that you practice your guitar skills.

-If you’ve already have learned at some of the other songs online in the list this one shouldn’t be too difficult.
+If you’ve already learned some of the other songs online in the list, this one shouldn’t be too difficult.

 Check out more easy beginner guitar songs from John Lennon and the Beatles!